 The sales teams, finance teams and customers are kept up to date with the whole process via CPS, and things are done much more quickly, accurately and efficiently because of the joined-up approach with all systems working as one.
 There are no emails whizzing around between departments, it’s all done in the middleware solution, which manages every step.
 There’s no need to recheck information with the customer, so this creates a better buying experience, helping Restore to build stronger customer relationships.

 Direct cost savings include the elimination of expensive email PDF signature platforms, and the users in different departments do not all need to have CRM licences – they only need to log into the middleware.
 These savings alone justified the investment in this project.
-But the real value is how Restore Datashred can now operate in a digitised, fast, and efficient way.
+But the real value is how Restore Datashred can now operate in a digital, fast, and efficient way.

 Wondering if you should take advantage of the benefits of middleware?